DaGammla/Language-of-Hanoi/README.md

 ### OPEN:
 Parameters: `String`
 Description:
-Executes the script file of the given path, if it's present.
+Executes the script file of the given path, if it is present.
 If the file returns a value, it is stored to the SLOT (S).
 The string that provides the path does not support escape sequences.
 The path may be absolute or relative to the current file.
 The same stacks and the same SLOT (S) are shared among all script files.
 Example:
 ```
 open "script1.hanoi"   //Open file from relative path